The domestic dog is an incredibly variable species. In human hands, they’re downright pliable.

 In most cases, the conclusion of one behavior initiates the next.
-But, if you alter the sequence, strange (and remarkable) things can happen.
+But, if you alter the sequence, remarkable things can happen.

-Alter the sequence this way, and you get a Labrador retriever (or any of the other dozen or so bird dogs, all of whom exhibit slightly different aptitudes and tendencies).
+Alter the sequence this way, and you get a Labrador retriever (or any of the other dozen or so bird dog breed).

-To understand how the alteration of the predatory sequence led (in part) to the development of bird dogs (specifically, waterfowl or lowland bird dogs), let’s walk alongside one as it stalks its prey.
+To understand how the alteration of the predatory sequence led (in part) to the development of lowland bird dogs, let’s walk alongside one as it stalks its prey.

 The Lab begins by orienting itself in the direction of the passing birds.